Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalDocuments.md

 ### Coding Rules for Actions (General)<a name="CodingRulesForActionsGeneral" />
 * This file contains the `Coding Rules` for writing `Actions` in `Dream-Better-Worlds` in general purpose.
-* For more information see [CodingRulesForActionsGeneral.md].
+* For more informations see [CodingRulesForActionsGeneral.md].

 ### Coding Rules for CSS (General)<a name="CodingRulesForCSSGeneral" />
 * This file contains the `Coding Rules` for styling with `CSS` in `Dream-Better-Worlds` in general purpose.
-* For more information see [CodingRulesForCSSGeneral.md].
+* For more informations see [CodingRulesForCSSGeneral.md].

 ### Coding Rules for Entities (General)<a name="CodingRulesForEntitiesGeneral" />
 * This file contains the `Coding Rules` for writing `Entities` in `Dream-Better-Worlds` in general purpose.
-* For more information see [CodingRulesForEntitiesGeneral.md].
+* For more informations see [CodingRulesForEntitiesGeneral.md].

 ### Coding Rules for Properties (General)<a name="CodingRulesForPropertiesGeneral" />
 * This file contains the `Coding Rules` for working with `Properties` in `Dream-Better-Worlds` in general purpose.
-* For more information see [CodingRulesForPropertiesGeneral.md].
+* For more informations see [CodingRulesForPropertiesGeneral.md].